35 Comments

 I don't think that will honestly be the tipping point that drives this shift though sure it would naturally happen eventually.
 The tipping point is cost, i.e. what everyone likes to ignore, including economists, is taxis (or equiv like Uber or even hourly car rents) still cost more both in money and time than car ownership .
 Until cars are a luxury item (ignoring mass transit which they aren't competing against) in the transportation convenience market, like personal helicopters, people are going to continue to own them.

 My brother lives in a rural area and risks a DUI daily because he has zero interest in $100 Uber roundtrip to the bar on top of a two hours of waiting each time.
 His twenty year old Honda Civic doesn't run him $500 a month, much less $3000.
-I live in a dense urban area and make three to four trips a day which would run me $190 a day minimum total, my annualized car TCO cost is $45, tell me again why I would rent/taxi?
+I live in a dense urban area and make three to four trips a day which would run me $190 a day minimum total, my annualized car TCO cost is $45 a day, tell me again why I would rent/taxi?

 Robot taxis are a great choice in any large city, providing 1) they're safer than the average driver (which isn't hard, considering that the "average driver" seems to be well below average), 2) arrive in a timely fashion to pick you up, and 3) are overall fairly far below the costs of owning a car.